My Check Engine Light Came On. Now What?

 January 24th, 2017

 Fairfax, Virginia - When the dreaded check engine light comes on, it strikes fear into every driver's soul.
 Unlike your tire pressure light, which always means check your tire pressure, the check engine light could indicate a variety of issues.
 The worst thing you can do in this situation is to ignore the warning.
 Getting your check engine light is important and most problems that trigger a check engine light require immediate attention, if ignored these problems can snowball into a greater and more expensive issue.
+Many vehicle owners make the mistake of thinking that the code itself equals the diagnosis; this is actually not the case.
+The code simply lets the technician know what is currently wrong with the vehicle,

 What Can Trigger a Check Engine Light?